 SB 1383 Regulations were the subject of a program environmental impact report (EIR) prepared pursuant to the California Environmental Quality Act (CEQA).
 Except for provisions which maintain the already established requirements of Alameda County Waste Management Authority's Mandatory Recycling Ordinance (Ordinance 2012-1), the activities to be carried out under this ordinance are entirely within the scope of the SB 1383 Regulations and that EIR.
 The EIR therefore adequately analyzes any potential environmental effects of the ordinance and no additional environmental review is required.
 No mitigation measures identified in the EIR are applicable to Emeryville's enactment of this ordinance.
-In addition, the ordinance is categorically exempt from CEQA pursuant to Title 14 California Code of Regulations section 15308 as an action/project that will not have a significant impact on the environment, specifically, for the protection of the climate.
+In addition, the ordinance is categorically exempt from CEQA pursuant to Title 14 California Code of Regulations section 15308 as an action/project that will not have a significant impact on the environment and as an action taken by a regulatory agency for the protection of the environment, specifically, for the protection of the climate.